 Compensation Committee.
-Our Compensation Committee consists of Bradley C. Lalonde, Charles James Schaefer IV, and Scott Powell.
-Mr. Charles James Schaefer IV is the chairman of our compensation committee.
-The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+Our Compensation Committee will consist of Bradley C. Lalonde, Charles James Schaefer IV, and Scott Powell.
+Mr. Charles James Schaefer IV will be the chairman of our compensation committee.
+The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee will be responsible for, among other things: